thewellmetgroup/superproject/wp-content/plugins/simple-local-avatars/readme.txt

 * All users (regardless of capabilities) can upload avatars by default.
 To limit avatar uploading to users with upload files capabilities (Authors and above), check the applicable option under Settings > Discussion.
 This was the default behavior in 1.0.
 * Localization support; German included

 == Upgrade Notice ==

+= 2.1 =
+*Important note:* All avatar uploads now go into the media library.
+Don't worry - users without the ability to upload files cannot otherwise see the contents of your media library.
+This allows local avatars to respect other functionality your site may have around uploaded images, such as external hosting.

 = 2.0 =
 Upgraded to take advantage of *WordPress 3.5 and newer*.
 Does not support older versions!
 This has also *not* been tested with front end profile plug-ins - feedback welcome.
 Note that several language strings have been added or modified - revised translations would be welcome!